hbilles/ApiHealthcare/README.md

 4. Navigate to API Healthcare -> Professions and click "Update Professions".
 5. Navigate to API Healthcare -> Specialties and click "Update Specialties".
 6. Navigate to API Healthcare -> Per-Diem Clients to add whitelisted clients.
+7. Navigate to API Healthcare -> Locations, click "Populate States" and then "Edit Search Options" to set whitelisted locations.

 ## Changelog

+### 0.4.0

+* Added whitelist for Locations in CP
+* Refactored Options into separate Professions, Specialties & Per-Diem Clients classes for better separation of concerns

 ### 0.3.1